 There are several specific factors which will affect the cost of the basement and these include: adding a bar or kitchen, an additional bathroom or sauna, a laundry room, moving the plumbing rough-ins, installing a subfloor or upgrading from basic laminate flooring, adding a separate entrance to the basement, using spray foam insulation, and installing soundproofing insulation between the basement and main floor.
 In addition, the costs will generally rise if you plan on adding high-end finishes such as crown mouldings, trim and doors.

 Renovating a basement can be a big task as it may include building new walls or moving existing ones, installing window coverings, the ceiling and flooring, and then furnishing the finished room.
 Adding to the cost will be variable such as materials, labour, plumbing and electrical.
+If you have water or moisture problems you may also need to hire a waterproofing company to come in and stop any water from getting into your basement.
 But when is all said and done, renovating your basement will provide your family with more living space and also increase the resale value of the home.

 Since your family will be spending more time in your finished basement it will be quite convenient to have a nearby bathroom installed.
 This means the bathroom’s plumbing will need to be connected to the home’s sewage and water lines.
 The costs will include the materials and labour and you may have to open up some existing walls to gain access to necessary areas.
 You’ll also need to look into obtaining the proper building permits from the city.